< back

 Airplane London arrival UK visa

-As part of a programme of digitalisation of UK borders and immigration, every traveller from these nations, regardless of age (yes, children and babies included) will soon be required to obtain their own ETA before making their trip to the UK.
+As part of a programme of digitalisation of UK borders and immigration, visitors from these nations without other permission (see below), regardless of age (yes, children and babies included) are now required obtain their own ETA before making their trip to the UK.
 The aim is to strengthen border security and improve the process of arriving to the UK.

 What is an Electronic Travel Authorisation?